prideout/shaderhud/README.md

-This package displays a shader editor over your `<canvas>` that lets you modify the GLSL code in any running WebGL app.
+This package displays a shader editor over your `<canvas>` that lets you modify the GLSL code in any running WebGL 2.0 app.
 This makes it easy to perform experiments and diagnostics.

+Shaderhud is fairly robust at collecting shaders for viewing purposes, but the shader editing feature only works with certain rendering engines that use uniform blocks (e.g. [Filament]).

 To inject shaderhud, first paste this into your browser's developer console: